 Members of the nursing staff administer medications and treatments that have been ordered for you.
 They also help you with your physical needs.
 If you have any questions about your tests and treatments, or concerns about your health, or if you need information about the care that your require after you leave the hospital, feel free to speak with your nurse.

 Hospitalization can be an emotionally stressful time for patients and their families.
 If you have a problem concerning your hospital stay or your return home, a social worker can provide counselling.
 For more information, please speak with your nurse.
 If you wish, you may also phone the hospital's Social Services Department at local 8240.

 Chaplains of all faiths visit the hospital regularly.
 You can have your own clergyman visit you, or you can arrange for a visit from a hospital chaplain by speaking with your nurse.
 Bibles and prayer books are provided upon request.
 The hospital's rabbi is always available for assistance with problems of a spiritual nature.
 Please call local 25677 or 28232.

-For the spiritual comfort of patients and visitors of all faiths, a chapel, located on the sixth floor of Pavilion B, is open 24 hours a day for prayer and meditation.
+The Synagogue, located on the sixth floor of Pavilion B, is open 24 hours a day for prayer and meditation.

 Jewish afternoon services (Mincha) are held Monday through Thursday at 1:45 p.m.

 Volunteers, clearly visible in their blue (women) and white (men) uniforms, provide assistance in many aspects of the hospital operation.
 Their time is given freely and their efforts are greatly appreciated by the hospital.

 If, after leaving the hospital, you feel that you would like to become a volunteer, please contact the Department of Volunteer Services at extension 25983.